TypeScript

 Next.js provides a TypeScript-first development experience for building your React application.

-🎥 Watch: Learn about the new built-in TypeScript plugin → YouTube (3 minutes).
+🎥 Watch: Learn about the built-in TypeScript plugin → YouTube (3 minutes)

 New Projects